 Move gracefully through the fear that resistance is based on and you may find the first hurdle dissolving very quickly, if you let it.

-If you are interested in creating more self-acceptance and inner peace or let go of resentment, then you may be interested in
+If you are interested in creating more self-acceptance and inner peace or let go of resentment, then check out:

 To receive my free newsletter please sign up here.